BrijeshYadav05253/Document-Cucumber/Cucumber.md

 # Installation of node.js

-* installing Node.js by using command
+* installing Node.js by using the command
   ```
   $ sudo snap install node --classic
   ```